Transform Your Space with Container Gardening on Your Balcony

 Designing Your Balcony Garden

 Aesthetics are important if you’re trying to diversify your outdoor living space into the garden.
-On a small terrace, container gardening is not just about plant growing, it’s about the vibe of the space.
-Mix and match pot sizes and colours to create visual interest.
-Try to stack smaller pots onto a tiered stand or use a ladder shelf to group your collection.
+On a small balcony, container gardening is more than growing flora – it’s about the aesthetic of the space.
+Combine different pot sizes and shades to add some flair.
+Stack smaller pots along an Obelisk planter stand or use an A-frame ladder shelf to group your collection.
 Hanging baskets or macramé plant hangers can save space on the floor and add some boho to the area.

 Think about using other styles of planters instead of your traditional pots as well – old buckets, wooden crates, even recycled tin cans can be transformed momentarily into unique planters with a little effort.
 Make sure you have drainage and that they won’t break down too quickly, though.
 You can stay cohesive also with your plantings and things with colour, or by a theme, maybe an all herb garden, or only succulents and cacti.